In General

 The arrow is pointing at the remains of the turntable.

-I have only been to Northumberland once, back in 2008, and it was impossible to catch pictures of the engines without trespassing, altho I have to admit, I was here on a Sunday with my daughter Jennifer.
+I've been to Northumberland twice, 2008 and 2018, and it was impossible to catch pictures of the engines without trespassing, altho I have to admit, I was here on a Sunday with my daughter Jennifer both times which makes it difficult because she is in a wheelchair and I can't leave her in the car for long.

 The North Shore Railroad (reporting mark NSHR) is a short line railroad that operates 44 miles (71 km) of track in Northumberland, Montour, Columbia, and Luzerne counties in Pennsylvania in the United States.
 The line runs generally northeast between Northumberland (in Northumberland County) and the unincorporated village of Beach Haven in Salem Township (in Luzerne County).